hunterjackson/docs/source/mongo-sink.rst

 **Connect entry without a schema and the payload json String.** There are many existing systems which are publishing json over Kafka and bringing them in line with best practices is quite a challenge.
 Hence we added the support

-.. note:: The database needs to be created upfront!

-The Sink supports:

-1. :ref:`The KCQL routing querying <kcql>` - Topic to measure mapping and Field selection.
-2. Schema registry support for Connect/Avro with a schema
-3. Schema registry support for Connect and not schema (schema set to Schema.String)
-4. Json payload support, no Schema Registry.
-5. Error policies.

 Prerequisites
 -------------